 Intended learning outcomes

-- Developed knowledge of Physiology as a research-intensive multidisciplinary science across a broad range of fields.
+- identify knowledge of Physiology as a research-intensive multidisciplinary science,

-- Applied skills in the critical evaluation of scientific literature, physiological data and experimental design.
+- apply skills in critical evaluation of scientific literature, physiological data and experimental design,

-- Developed the capacity to understand and apply practical skills and technologies in the solution of scientific problems, and to interact with a variety of technological approaches for measuring physiological parameters.
+- describe practical skills and technologies in the solution of scientific problems,

-- Gained an appreciation of the historical background and evolution of scientific concepts across a range of scientific cultures.
+- recognise the historical background and evolution of scientific concepts,

-- Developed a sense of intellectual curiosity and a desire for lifelong learning, and a capacity to be creative and innovative.
+- demonstrate an intellectual curiosity and a desire for lifelong learning, with a capacity to be creative and innovative, and

-- Developed skills related to problem solving, teamwork, analytical reading, self assessment, and assessment of peers.
+- demonstrate skills related to problem solving, teamwork, analytical reading, self-assessment, and assessment of peers.